ahmetcanozcan/limqa/README.md

 ## CLI

-Limqa can used on cli for message producing or consuming using Limqa library.
+Limqa can be used by cli for message producing or consuming using Limqa library.
 It can be installed using `go get`

 ```bash
 go get github.com/ahmetcanozcan/limqa/limqa